Sitecore/developer-portal/data/markdown/partials/learn/faq/xm-cloud-recommended-practices/project-structure.md

 Separate repos for frontend & backend?
 Separate repos for each head?
 Based on feedback from teams in the field, monorepos are good idea because

-- don’t need to worry about version compatibility, so it’s easier to scale over time.
+- no need to worry about version compatibility, so it’s easier to scale over time.

 - monorepos more accurately represent the nature of an XM Cloud environment (Sitecore is not multi-tenant as far as the code base is concerned.
 There is no code or application isolation unless you have multiple instances.)